megnaanand/megnaanand/README.md

-### Hi there 👋!
-My name is Megna and I am currently a Math-CS major graduating in June 2023, and a future Machine Learning and Data Science Masters student at UC San Diego starting September 2023.
+### Hi there 👋 My name is Megna and I am a Machine Learning and Data Science Masters student at UC San Diego.

 - 🔭 I’m currently working on using machine learning to automate treatments for people with mild cognitive impairments.
 - 🌱 I’m currently learning about physical applications of machine learning and planning on taking courses this fall in statistical learning.